casact/FASLR/docs/contributing/index.rst

 Project finances
 =================

 I am currently not accepting funding.
-Aside from the my own free time and that of the volunteers, current costs are $5/month to host this website.
+Aside from my own free time and that of the volunteers, current costs are $5/month to host this website.

 Further costs may include the commissioning of artwork for things like themes and logos, but that will come at a later time.